Canon SX50 vs Olympus E-PL7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX50 HS and Olympus PEN E-PL7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-PL7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SX50 does not offer wifi capability.
+In contrast, the SX50 does not provide wifi capability.

 Both the SX50 and the E-PL7 have been discontinued, but can regularly be found used on eBay.
 The SX50 was replaced by the Canon SX60, while the E-PL7 was followed by the Olympus E-PL8.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.